(Thanks to Meaghan Good of the Charley Project for the guest post. -ed.)

 Mao and Yang truly loved one another.
 Phillip Short, in his biography of Mao, writes of this period: “Perhaps for the only time in Mao’s life, he had a truly happy family to come home to … It was a surprisingly traditional Chinese household.”

-But Mao became more and more absorbed in revolutionary work, and he and Yang were often separated when he traveled.
+But Mao became more and more absorbed in dangerous revolutionary work, and he and Yang were often separated when he traveled.
 The last time she saw her husband was in 1927, the year the Chinese Civil War started and Mao became a guerrilla leader, hiding in the mountains, far from his family.
 They maintained sporadic contact after that, but often what little she knew about his activities came from the papers.

 During the final years of her life, Yang missed her husband desperately and had thoughts of suicide.
 “No matter how hard I try,” she wrote once, “I cannot stop loving him.”